notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/directory-structure.md

 On Unix systems, `notation` follows [XDG Base Directory Specification][XDG] for user level directories.
 On Windows, [Known Folders][KF] and [App Settings][AS] are followed equivalently.
 On Darwin, [macOS File System][macOS_FS] with [System Integrity Protection][SIP] is followed equivalently.

-{{% alert title="Note" color="primary" %}}
+{{% alert title="Important" color="important" %}}
-Default directory paths in Notation 0.12.0-beta.1 only supports user level.
+The aliases used to refer to the directories are not environment variables.
+They are used to represent the directory paths in this documentation and are not set when installing the `notation` CLI.
 {{% /alert %}}

 ### User Level